hDoubleE/js-samples/README.md

 ## Backgroud

 JavaScript was the first programming language I learned.
-I taught myself while deployed on a submarine submerged under the ocean using a secret government laptop, a browser and a book.
-No internet.
-They wouldn't let me install Node in port, let alone an IDE or compiler.
-It took me days to master single concepts, with no one to turn to for help.
-I had no sense of algorithmic complexity or efficiency and was just ecstatic to see my nested for loops printing to an IE console.
+I taught myself in my spare time, while deployed on a submarine, submerged under the ocean using a laptop, a browser and a book, with no internet.
+Due to protocols, I couldn't install Node, let alone an IDE or compiler.
+I had no sense of algorithmic complexity or efficiency and was just happy to see my nested for loops printing to an IE console.

 ### I <3 JS